MichaelCurrin/mkdocs-quickstart/README.md

 - A live demo
 - Content for a beginner-friendly tutorial on how to setup, run, deploy and customize a MkDocs project like this one.

+_Note: The deploy is currently manually triggered by a local command, however there are Issues open to setup CI/CI remote deploys with Netlify or Github Actions._

 ## Template